 Now that you know how to build a list of companies and turn it into a well-targeted lead search, let’s look into the type of Account-based strategies you can do :

-Selling a SaaS that scales per sales, target per number of sales?
+Selling a SaaS that scales per sale, target per number of sales?

-Selling a SaaS helping Finance team doing their work, target companies with a minimum of people in the accounting department
+Selling a SaaS helps Finance team do their work, target companies with a minimum of people in the accounting department

 Or currently recruiting